According to the Australian Dental Association, when performed correctly the success rate of implants ranges between 90 and 98%.

 • Any problems which could affect your ability to exercise sound dental care and habits.

 How To Avoid Problems With Dental Implants

-Of course one of the most important considerations is finding a professional who has the skill and expertise to plan and conduct your procedure safely and effectively.
+Of course one of the most important considerations is finding a professional dentist that offers free consultation to discuss your treatment plan and conduct your procedure safely and effectively.

 Complications and risk factors for dental implants are usually split into two different categories: those that could occur in the six months following your procedure and those that pose long term complications.